-When an F-1 student transfers to your school, on-campus employment is available to the student only at your school after the record release date.
+When an F-1 student transfers to a new school, on-campus employment is available to the student only at that school after the record release date.
 The F-1 student cannot work at the prior school after that date.

 No. Per 8 CFR 214.2(f)(18), the only employment in which an F-1 border commuter student may engage is CPT and post-completion OPT.

-An F-1 student automatically has permission to work on campus (unless he or she is a border commuter) but still needs to work with you to ensure the job offered qualifies as on-campus employment.
+An F-1 student automatically has permission to work on campus (unless he or she is a border commuter) but still needs to work with a DSO to ensure the job offered qualifies as on-campus employment.

-An F-1 student will need certification letters from you and the employer.
-The student must present these letters to officials at the local Social Security Administration office to get a Social Security number
+An F-1 student will need certification letters from the DSO and the employer.
+The student must present these letters to officials at the local Social Security Administration office to get a Social Security number.

-If the F-1 student intends to list on-campus employment as a means of financial support, enter the dollar amount of the anticipated income in the on-campus employment field in SEVIS when you create the student's initial Student and Exchange Visitor Information System (SEVIS) record.
+If the F-1 student intends to list on-campus employment as a means of financial support, the DSO should enter the dollar amount of the anticipated income in the on-campus employment field in SEVIS when they create the student's initial Student and Exchange Visitor Information System (SEVIS) record.

-If the student's means of support changes and the student now wants to list on-campus employment, you must update the student's record accordingly.
+If the student's means of support changes and the student now wants to list on-campus employment, a DSO must update the student's record accordingly.

-We recommend that you keep a copy of the letter from each employer that describes the type of work, the affiliation to the school (if needed), and the number of hours the student will work per week.
+SEVP recommends that a DSO keep a copy of the letter from each employer that describes the type of work, the affiliation to the school (if needed), and the number of hours the student will work per week.

-Keep a copy of your letter to the Social Security Administration certifying that the student may work on-campus.
+DSOs should keep a copy of their letters to the Social Security Administration certifying that the student may work on-campus.

 F-1 students may work at a campus other than the one at which they attend classes if the other campus meets the following criteria:

-An F-1 student needs to talk to you before changing jobs.
-This will allow you to ensure that the new position qualifies as on-campus employment and to ensure you have the correct employment information in the student's SEVIS record.
+An F-1 student needs to talk to their DSO before changing jobs.
+This will allow the DSO to ensure that the new position qualifies as on-campus employment and to ensure the DSO has the correct employment information in the student's SEVIS record.